tip9ug/plan9-4th-edition-tutorial/source/user/getting-started.md

 ## Status

-Plan 9 is available for general use.
+Plan 9 (4th Edition) is available for general use.

 ## System requirements